 and structural damage over time.
 If you have noticed this issue, don't

 delay in contacting a qualified deck contractor to inspect your deck and

 implement the right solution.
 Waiting too long can make a fixable problem

-much more costly, potentially involving the need to completely rebuild
+much more costly, potentially involving the need to completely rebuild the deck.

 Need help with a leaking balcony in San Luis Obispo or the surrounding areas?

 schedule your service.